 - 1/2 teaspoon sea salt

-If using a convection oven, you'll want to reduce the cooking time to 30 minutes, checking for done-ness around 20 minutes.
+If using a convection oven, you'll want to reduce the cooking time and check for done-ness around 20 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - M KITCHEN WORLD Heat Resistant Silicone Spatulas Set - Rubber Spatula Kitchen Utensils Non-Stick for Cooking, Baking and Mixing - Ergonomic, Dishwasher Safe Bakeware Set of 4, Orange

 - KitchenAid KSM75SL Classic Plus 4.5-Qt.
 Tilt-Head Stand Mixer, Silver